awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/upload-input-files.md

 + The HTTP\(S\) server must not require authentication\.
 + The HTTP\(S\) server must accept both HEAD and range GET requests\.
 + The URL that you specify must be a direct link to your file; MediaConvert doesn't follow redirects\.
-+ The URL that you specify can't be a pre\-signed URL\.
 + The URL that you specify can't include parameters\.